Sevier County License Hearing Guide

 Related Guides

-Sevier DUI License Suspension & ALR Hearing: Protect Your Driving Privileges
+Sevier County DUI License Suspension & ALR Hearing

-Where to Request: You must request the hearing from the Tennessee Department of Safety (TDOS).
+- Where to Request: The hearing request must be made to the Tennessee Department of Safety (DOS).

-What Happens If You Miss the Deadline: If you fail to request an ALR hearing within 15 days, your license will be automatically suspended.
-There is very little recourse once this deadline has passed.
-Do not delay!
+- What Happens If You Miss the Deadline: If you fail to request a hearing within the 15-day deadline, your driver's license will be automatically suspended.
+There are very limited exceptions to this rule, so acting promptly is essential.

 Automatic License Suspension